ilefa/husky/README.md

 let statuses = await getServiceStatus(UConnService.HUSKYCT, UConnService.STUDENT_ADMIN);
 ```

+## Heads up

+If you plan to utilize any of the mappings files directly in a TypeScript project, you will need to specify the ``resolveJsonModule`` option as ``true`` in the compiler options of your ``tsconfig.json`` file.

+If you do not, you may have a problem importing the JSON file directly.

 ## Course Mappings
 Husky offers a complete static set of "course mappings" aka course information from the course catalog.